worc3131/pyreact/README.md

 # reactpy

-A simple implementation of a reactive environment with caching in Python, in the style of kdb views.
+A simple implementation of a reactive environment, with caching, in Python (in the style of kdb views).
 It assumes that functions do not have side effects.
 Evaluation is lazy i.e. values are only calculated when needed.
 The cache and lazy evaluation can be disabled if needed.